IrmakD1/the_coding_test/README.md

 The focus of this task was not to provide extensive functionality for the API and data manipulation, but to provide a well-tested, standalone app that utilises multiple different technologies including MongoDb and docker to run it.

+You can check the existence of any data by going to the mongo-ui hosted at localhost:8081 and accessing the 'universities' collection

 ## Installation and Running

 The app is written with Node.js and runs with a docker-compose.yaml file to spin up and maintain the MongoDb and Mongo UI